Cysharp/MemoryPack/README.md

 Note that `SerializeAsync` for `Stream` is asynchronous only for Flush; it serializes everything once into MemoryPack's internal pool buffer and then writes it out with WriteAsync.
 Therefore, BufferWriter overloading, which separates and controls buffer and flush, is better.

 If you want to do complete streaming write, see [Streaming Serialization](#streaming-serialization) section.

+### MemoryPackSerializeOptions

+`MemoryPackSerializeOptions` configures how serialize string as Utf16 or Utf8.
+If passing null then uses `MemoryPackSerializeOptions.Default`, it is same as `MemoryPackSerializeOptions.Utf8`, in other words, serialize the string as Utf8.
+If you want to serialize with Utf16, you can use `MemoryPackSerializeOptions.Utf16`.

+Since C#'s internal string representation is UTF16, UTF16 performs better.
+However, the payload tends to be larger; in UTF8, an ASCII string is one byte, while in UTF16 it is two bytes.
+Because the difference in size of this payload is so large, UTF8 is set by default.

+If the data is non-ASCII (e.g. Japanese, which can be more than 3 bytes, and UTF8 is larger), or if you have to compress it separately, UTF16 may give better results.

+Whether UTF8 or UTF16 is selected during serialization, it is not necessary to specify it during deserialization.
+It will be automatically detected and deserialized normally.

 Deserialize API
 ---